 The continued growth of Norwegian aquaculture depends on the utilisation of new, sustainable protein resources for fish feed since marine reserves are limited.
-The last decade has seen a tremendous transition from marine to agricultural feed materials, which currently make up to 70 % of the aquafeeds used in Norwegian salmon farming.
-The most commonly used protein preparations are derived from wheat gluten and legume plants, mostly soy and pea.
+There has been a transition from marine to agricultural feed materials, which currently make up to 70 % of the aquafeeds used in Norwegian salmon farming.
+Commonly used are protein preparations derived from wheat and legume plants, mostly soy and pea.

 - PhD-thesis: Johny A. Plant-based aquafeeds: Carry-over potential of mycotoxins and phytoestrogens from feed to fish and implications for fish health and food safety.
 4.12.2020, Oslo, Norway.